Battlestar Galactica (2004 TV series): Series overview

 In the final episodes, an inexplicably resurrected Kara Thrace leads the surviving humans and their Cylon allies to a new planet, which Adama names "Earth".
 The first group of survivors settle in ancient Africa.
 The "real" Earth that the Colonials had searched for during their years in space was revealed in an earlier episode to have been originally inhabited thousands of years before by a previous form of humanoid Cylons; the "Final Five" were the last of these Cylons.
 Ironically, these humanoid Cylons had created their own Centurion robotic slaves, who waged a nuclear attack against their masters, devastating the planet and making it uninhabitable.
-The new Earth is found to be inhabited by early humans, who are genetically compatible with the humans from the Galactica and the rest of the fleet, but who possess only the most rudimentary civilization.
+The new Earth is found to be inhabited by early humans, who are genetically compatible with the humans from Galactica and the rest of the fleet, but who possess only the most rudimentary civilization.

 The surviving humans and humanoid Cylons settle on the new planet Earth; they discard all technology, destroying the fleet by flying it into the Sun, in an attempt to break the human-Cylon cycle of conflict and begin anew with the tribal humans already present on the new Earth.
 The surviving Cylon Centurions are given possession of the remaining Cylon Basestar, and proceed to jump away from Earth.
 In the final scenes, modern-day Earth humans are shown to be descendants of the colonists, their humanoid Cylon allies, and the early humans.

-At the end of the series finale, an angelic Baltar and Cylon Number Six are walking down a sidewalk in modern-day New York City.
+At the end of the series finale, an angelic Baltar and Cylon Number Six are walking along a sidewalk in modern-day New York City.
 They are unseen and unheard by the people around them.
 As the two walk, they notice technologically advanced robots, computers, and other cybernetic devices, and they talk about the technological advancements the humans have made since the Colonials and Humanoid Cylons first arrived on this Earth, over 150,000 years earlier.
 Cylon Number Six and Baltar have an exchange over one of the ongoing themes from the series: "All of this has happened before.
 But the question remains, does all of this have to happen again?"
 Consequently, the revelation that Battlestar Galactica takes place in our collective prehistoric past means that unlike most space opera science fiction stories, the series is a fictional tale of ancient history rather than future history, and serves as a fictional tale of origin for modern humanity.